-- Distance and time factors
+• Distance and time factors

 - Status and comfort

 - Safety and utility

 - Comparative price of services offered

 - Geographical position and isolation

-• TO Range of services offered PORT BTS403
+- Range of services offered

-Level of competition between services
+- Level of competition between services

-The relative importance of these factors depends upon modal choice, which will vary from one visitor type to another.
+The relative importance of these factors depends on modal choice, which varies from one visitor type to another.
 However, visitor types are no longer as homogeneous as previously assumed; some inclusive tour passengers will elect to travel business class by air rather than by charter.
 Increasingly, transport operators are attempting to identify segments of demand to which specific categories of service will appeal.